ksis000/2016-S2-INFOSYS-320-Group-01/CRUD App for MusicInstrument - Group 1/README.md

-TodoREST
+CRUD Apps for MusicInstrument Table
 ========

-This sample demonstrates a Todo list application where the data is stored and accessed from a RESTful web service.
-The web service is hosted by Xamarin and provides read-only access to the data.
-Therefore, the operations that create, update, and delete data will not alter the data consumed in the application.
-However, a hostable version of the REST service that provides read-write access to the data is stored in the *TodoRESTService* folder.

 The app functionality is:

-- View a list of tasks.
+- View a list of MusicInstruments.
-- Add, edit, and delete tasks.
+- Add, edit, and delete MusicInstruments.
-- Set a task's status to 'done'.
-- Speak the task's name and notes fields.

 In all cases the tasks are stored in an in-memory collection that's accessed through a RESTful web service.